opensecuritycontroller/community/development/issue_tracking.md

 ## Defects

 ### Triage Flow
+> Note: The triage flow below is executed by the OSC Triage Team (@opensecuritycontroller/osc_triage).
+If you would like to learn more, have any suggestions or would like to participate join our [Slack team](https://securitycontroller.slack.com).

 1. The triage team  looks for opened issues without any labels.
 2. The triage team adds a single *defect [issue type](#issue-types)* label, a single *triage* label, and a single *priority* label.
     > Note: If the issue does not contain enough information, the triage team will add the *triage/more-info* label and assign it back to the person that opened the issue.
 Once the assignee adds the correct information, the assignee must mention `@opensecuritycontroller/osc_triage` to notify them that more information has been added.
 The triage team can then add the *triage/re-evaluate* label.
-3. Once the triage team has approved the issue, they will add both a *triage/approved* label and assign a developer.
+3. Once the triage team has approved the issue, they will add a *triage/approved* label.
-4. Once a defect has been fixed and closed, the triage team will add a new community member as assignee to perform validation on the appropriate branch.
+4. The triage team will also assign two owners for issues labeled with *triage/approved/active* and the milestone for the upcoming release.
+    > The second owner is being assigned to the issue to perform additional validation after it has been merged (closed by the other owner), triage will indicate the ownership roles in the defect discussion.

 #### Triage Queries
 * [Open Issues: Without Labels](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aissue+user%3Aopensecuritycontroller+no%3Alabel+is%3Aopen+)